Investing

 Balanced exposures

-Helps mitigate style swings while capturing growth opportunities with a globally diversified portfolio
+Helps mitigate style swings with a global portfolio diversified across factors, regions and sectors

-A target is indicative only, not guaranteed and does not take into account fees or charges which will reduce returns.
+*As of 30 June 2025.
+A target is indicative only, is not guaranteed and does not take into account fees or charges that will reduce returns.

 01.